 As you’ve probably noticed, I’ve been incorporating more mom stuff into my blog.
 I’m pretty sure when I first got pregnant, I said I wouldn’t post a lot of mommy stuff, but here I am, posting mommy stuff.
 Haha!
-And they’re seriously my favorite posts to write. 🙂 I thought it would be fun to start a post series about how to play with your baby at each stage, why it’s important, and how it helps your baby grow and develop.
+And they’re seriously my favorite posts to write. 🙂 The fact that I might be able to help someone decide if it is worth getting a travel crib, or what the best sort of exercise is for them.
+I thought it would be fun to start a post series about how to play with your baby at each stage, why it’s important, and how it helps your baby grow and develop.
 My mom teaches child development, so my entire life I’ve been hearing about how children grow and develop, and the best ways to help them grow and develop.
 My mom also helped me with this post to make sure I was giving you all the best and correct information 🙂 So here we go…

 Babies brains are like sponges absorbing everything and have more neurons than anyone else.
 Their brain is creating synapses and laying down neurological connections.
 Babies use all of their senses to learn so it’s important to give them things to stimulate all of their senses.
 It will create more synapses and neurological connections.
 At sensitive points in their development, your babies brain does synaptic pruning, where it prunes off the unnecessary connections in order to strengthen the important ones.
 So if you are not stimulating your babies brain and encouraging those connections, the brain will decide to “prune” off the connection that is not being used.
 Interacting with your baby in the ways listed below, we stimulate their senses creating more connections and lay down a strong foundation for future learning.